squidfunk/mkdocs-material/docs/contributing/making-a-pull-request.md

    branch will be relatively short-lived and will disappear at the end, when your changes have been incorporated into the codebase.

+4. If you intend to make any code changes, as opposed to working on documentation only, you will need to [set up a development environment](#setting-up-a-development-environment).

-4. Next comes the iterative process of making edits, committing them to your clone.
+5. Next comes the iterative process of making edits, committing them to your clone.
 Please commit in sensible chunks that constitute a piece of work instead of committing everything in one go.